sysfce2/libretro-applewin/macOS.md

 ### Known Issues

-- plugging or unplugging a VidHD does not refresh the display correctly
+- plugging or unplugging a VidHD card does not refresh the display correctly
 - Screen recording does not record audio
 - Certain key combinations are not sent to the emulator
-- Code could be better commented
+- Colors in syntax-highlighted BASIC listings do not update with light/dark mode change

 ### Suspected Issues